feichao93/trips-editor/readme.md

 Auto-adjust is default to be enabled, but it be can be disabled when the shortcuts is pressed.
 Since the state of editor is changing, the behavior the adjuster should also be changing.
 We create an adjuster stream which abstracts the changing behaviors.
 The adjuster reads the adjust-configs (returned from the interaction functions), current drawing mode, existed vertices of all shapes, and the current mouse position and then determine the adjusted position.

-In practice, auto-adjust makes interactions more fluently, and it speeds up the generation of the output.
+In practice, auto-adjust makes the interactions fluent and enjoyable, and it speeds up the generation of the output.

 ## Implementation Overview

+**_Note: The code in this section is out of date, but the main idea remains the same._**

 This editor is built upon the web platform.
-We use SVG to render shapes.
+We use [Cycle.js](https://github.com/cyclejs/cyclejs/) front-end framework to build this application and we use SVG to render shapes.

-We adopt [reactive programming][RP] to implement this editor.
+We adopt [reactive programming][rp] to implement this editor.
 Anything changing when the editor is running, including variables, user inputs and data structures, are abstracted as asynchronous data stream in the editor.
 For example, click events on the board are encapsulated into a point stream, denoted by `click$` in code.
 Every time the user clicks, the stream emits an object that contains x and y coordinates of the click position.
 The state of drawn shapes is just another stream of list of polygon/polyline objects, and every time we peek the stream we can get the current state at that time.
 In such a framework, our editor application can be simplified as a pure function (the main function) which accepts a collection of streams (one stream for one kind of input) and returns a view stream (for rendering) plus a file stream (for exporting files).
 States that should be preserved when the application is running are kept as local varaiables of the main function.
 Note that we use `$` as the postfix to indicate that the name references to a stream.

 #### Some important streams